zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_02_en-US_The_Symbiotic_Entity.md

 It cannot be seized by tyrants (whose psychology is inherently dissonant).
 It cannot be operated by the traumatized masses of a sick society.
 It can only be wielded by those who have achieved genuine psychological wholeness.

 The Aetherion is not merely a ship.
 It is a **filter**.
-It selects for the kind of beings worthy of navigating between realities.
+It selects for beings capable of surviving an interface in which internal condition becomes operational consequence.

+The Spiral Current adds another requirement: the pilot must accept adjacency, exile, and the impossibility of upstream control.
+Coherence without acceptance of causal direction is not navigational maturity.

 ---